 Groundhog Zoo: Home of Punxsutawney Phil

-America's foremost weather forecasting groundhog, a rock superstar in meteorological circles, officially works one day a year: February 2nd.
+America's foremost weather forecasting groundhog, a superstar in meteorological circles, officially works one day a year: February 2nd.
 The other 364 days he spends in "Groundhog Zoo," a warm terrarium built into the Punxsutawney library.
 The wall that faces the outside is made of glass, so visitors can pay their respects at any time.

 The library is on Barclay Square, where statues of Punxsutawney Phil are exhibited in fiberglass, carved in wood, and cast in bronze.
 To us, they all seemed more dynamic than the real Phil.
 At first we feared that his furry, prone form was dead.

 But then Phil opened one eye, looked us over, yawned, stretched, and went back to sleep.
-Just saving up his energy for the big day.
+Just saving his energy for the big day.